-14. Whether AQAR was placed before statutory body?
+14. Whether AQAR was placed before statutory body ?

 Yes

 Name of Statutory Body Meeting Date

-College Committee 21-Jan-2020
+COLLEGE COMMITTEE 20-Jan-2021

 15. Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning?
-Yes

-Date of Visit 26-Sep-2018
+No

 16. Whether institutional data submitted to AISHE: Yes

-Year of Submission 2019
+Year of Submission 2020

-Date of Submission 07-Feb-2019

-17. Does the Institution have Management Information System ?
-Yes

-If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words) OCSCA Software: For Admission Process, Online Fee Collection Payroll.
-The software completely manages the admission process of the institution with details of all students admitted in various programmes.
+Date of Submission 15-Feb-2020 17.
+Does the Institution have Management Information System ?
+Yes If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words) OCSCA Software for Admission Process, Online Fee Collection Payroll The software completely manages the admission process of the institution with details of all students admitted in various programmes.
 The software also manages complete fee collection like semester fee, exam fee online.
 The employee payroll is also managed by the software.
-Dolphin (Lipsinet 5.1v) Software for Library: The software used for library information management service.
-The software maintains the log file of entry and exit of the students faculty, book issue details, and the details of the books available in the library for reference.
-Coxco Software for examination section: The software helps in the examination process of the institution.
-The software is used to generate the application forms for examination, nominal roll, seating arrangement, internal and end semester marks entry, calculate marks, analyze the results and print the mark sheets for individual students.
+Dolphin (Lipsinet 5.1v) software for Library: The software used for Library information management service.
+The software maintains the log file of entry and exit of the students faculty, book issue details for the students and faculty and details of the books available in the library for reference.
+Coxco Software for Examination section The software helps in the examination process of the institution.
+The software is used to generate the nominal roll, application forms for examination, Internal ESE marks, Print the mark sheets.
+Also analyses the results of the exams.
+4 B